jermanuts/feather-docs/content/_guides/receive_transaction.md

 For increased readability, addresses are only shown partially.
 If you must copy an address manually, right click on the table header **→ Show full addresses**.

 Once an address receives an incoming transaction it is automatically hidden from view.
-You can unhide used addresses by clicking on **Show used**.
+You can unhide used addresses by clicking on **Show used addresses**.

 If you want to manually hide an address, right click on the address **→ Hide Address**.
-You can unhide hidden addresses by clicking on **Show hidden**.
+You can unhide hidden addresses by clicking on **Show hidden addresses**.

 ### Q: A service tells me the address is invalid.
 What do I do?